mongodb/mongodb-kubernetes-operator/docs/users.md

 ## Next Steps

-- After the MongoDB resource is running, the Operator no longer requires the user's secret.
+- After the MongoDBCommunity resource is running, the Operator no longer requires the user's secret.
 MongoDB recommends that you securely store the user's password and then delete the user secret:
   ```
   kubectl delete secret <db-user-secret> --namespace <my-namespace>
   ```

-- To authenticate to your MongoDB resource, run the following command:
+- To authenticate to your MongoDBCommunity resource, run the following command:
    ```
    mongo "mongodb://<service-object-name>.<my-namespace>.svc.cluster.local:27017/?replicaSet=<replica-set-name>" --username <username> --password <password> --authenticationDatabase <authentication-database>
    ```